Find Affordable College Courses

 $3,210 Average Tuition & Fees

 A rank of #2 on this year’s list means Central Community College is a great value for allied health and medical assisting services students.
-Located in the city of Grand Island, Central Community College is a public school with a moderately-sized student population.
+Located in the small city of Grand Island, Central Community College is a public college with a moderately-sized student population.

-Central Community College undergraduate students pay an average of $3,210 in in-state tuition and fees each year.
+In-state tuition fees for undergraduate students at Central Community College are $3,210 per year.
 On average, medical assisting graduates from Central Community College take out $12,184 in student loans while working on their degree.

 $3,195 Average Tuition & Fees